riscv-non-isa/riscv-arch-test/README.md

 # RISC-V Compliance Task Group

 This is a repository for the work of the RISC-V Foundation Compliance Task Group.
 The repository owners are:
-- Jeremy Bennett (Embecosm)
+- Neel Gala (InCore Semiconductors)
-- Lee Moore (Imperas)
+- Marc Karasek (Inspire Semiconductors)

 Details of the RISC-V Foundation, the work of its task groups, and how to become a member can be found at [riscv.org](https://riscv.org/).

-For more details and documentation on the current testing framework see: [`doc/README.adoc`](doc/README.adoc)
+For more details and documentation on the current testing framework see: [doc/README.adoc](doc/README.adoc)

-For more details on the test format spec see: ['spec/TestFormatSpec.adoc'](spec/TestFormatSpec.adoc)
+For more details on the test format spec see: [spec/TestFormatSpec.adoc](spec/TestFormatSpec.adoc)

 ## Test Disclaimers